Being a musician who can teach music online might be one of the most rewarding job there is.

 Try taking fewer students, but charging them more.
 You need to know what the average rates are in your home place and raise them a little.
 By doing this, you’ll feel a surge of motivation and enthusiasm for your classes.
 In return, this will improve the quality of the lessons you provide, thus enhancing your reputation among potential students.

-Running a teaching business and having success with it is a day-to-day endeavor.
+Running a music teaching business and having success with it is a day-to-day endeavor.
 It is not just about your musical abilities.
 You need to at least offer a little more than your competition if you don’t want to be left out on the margins.

 After you’ve put in some work into it, and witnessed the results, you’ll see how satisfying this job really is.